SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 ## Changelog

 - JB6.5 2018-03-04:
+  - includes all the fixes of the official firmware v4.4, which should solve most DMA-related random crashes,
   - adds a new "Save?" dialog box,
-  - fixes DMA-related bugs, which should solve most random crashes,
   - fixes both SRAM bugs (firmware 6.4 only saved once and had a nasty corruption bug).
 Please test it again so we can be sure the save functionality works as expected.
 Any save games made on the